 A home equity loan is essentially a second mortgage.
 If you have equity in your home, it is easy to qualify for a home equity loan.

 Unlike a HELOC, a home equity loan has a fixed loan amount and interest rate, but the rate can be slightly higher.

 With a home equity loan, you use your home as collateral.
-Which means if you aren’t able to make the payments, you risk losing your home.
+This means if you aren’t able to make the payments, you risk losing your home.

 0% Credit Card Convenience Checks

-If your home project cost is not too significant you might consider using a 0% offer.
+If your home project cost is not too significant, you might consider using a 0% offer.
 Just remember the zero percent period doesn’t last forever.
-Ensure your payments are timely and significant enough to pay the balance off before the promotional period ends.
+Ensure your payments are timely and substantial enough to pay the balance off before the promotional period ends.

 Should You DIY or Hire the Pros?